 My husband and I dealt with this a lot when we were dating long distance.
 One of the best ways to heal this type of pain is to laugh together.
 Laughter really is the best medicine.
 It won’t solve your problems, but it might just help you loosen up when emotions are running high.

 The best types of games for couples in long-distance relationships are games where you can actually see the person’s face or where you use a headset so you can hear each other talk, experience the same frustrations and play on the same team, says Jennifer Jones, a psychologist who specializes in love, sex and happiness.

-Although not all free online gaming websites allow for this capability, it is something to consider.
+Although not all free online gaming websites websites for long distance couples allow for this capability, it is something to consider.
 Here are some of my favorites.

 Sila Games is a video game distribution platform that lets people try out and play any game for a small monthly fee.
 It’s kind of like Netflix for video games.
 But the cool thing about Sila is most of the money goes back to the game developers.
 Sila offers more than 2,000 games that come directly from the publishers, including Kalypso, 2K, Deep Silver, Ubisoft, Paradox and SEGA.
 This model allows developers to distribute and self-publish their games without restrictions, and true fans can support their favorite developers without having to worry about the cost of each game, expensive in-app purchases and costly downloadable content.